McRib: 2010–2019

+2020–present

 For 2020, McDonald's announced that the McRib would be made available nationwide in the United States for the first time since 2012, beginning on December 2.
 It was dubbed as "the most important sandwich of the year."
-It also returned for a limited run, along with the "El Maco Burger", in Australia.
+It also returned for a limited run, along with the "El Maco" burger, in Australia.

 On September 30, 2021, McDonald's announced on Twitter that the McRib was returning on November 1 for a limited time.
-The previous day on September 29, the company tweeted that there was important news coming.
-The McRib was available at some locations before November 1.
+It was available at some locations before November 1.

-On October 23, 2022, McDonald's announced that the McRib would return on October 31, 2022, for a "McRib Farewell Tour", the fourth such after the 2005 and the 2007 ones.
-The McRib was available until November 20.
+Since 2022, the McRib returned in the US every year since; on October 23, McDonald's announced that the McRib would return on October 31, 2022, for a "McRib Farewell Tour", the fourth such after the 2005 and the 2007 ones; it was available until November 20.
 Despite the farewell tour promotion, in September 2023, McDonald's announced that the McRib would return in November 2023.

 On January 30, 2024, McDonald's McRib sandwiches returned to Canadian locations for the first time since February 2014.

 On October 4, 2024, McDonald's announced that the McRib would be available in the United Kingdom for the first time since 2015, with a limited supply.

-HSUS lawsuit
+On November 11, 2025, McDonald’s announced the regional return of the McRib—alongside the "Holiday Pie"—in the United States, including cities such as Miami, Dallas, Cleveland, Atlanta, Chicago, Knoxville, Seattle, and Los Angeles, for a limited time.

+Lawsuits

 In November 2011, the Humane Society of the United States filed a complaint with the U.S. Securities and Exchange Commission against the producer of McRib meat, Smithfield Foods, alleging cruel and unusual treatment of the animals used in the McRib patty production.
 The complaint cites the use of gestation crates and poor and unsanitary living conditions, as well as a lack of proper animal welfare.

-McDonald's responded by requiring its U.S. pork suppliers to eliminate the use of gestation crates.
+In 2012, McDonald's announced plans to end the use of gestation crates for breeding pigs in its American supply chain by 2017.
+By the end of 2024, McDonalds stated the achievement of phasing out the use of gestation stalls for "confirmed pregnant sows" in their "U.S. pork supply."

+In early January 2026, The Food Institute reported that a recent class-action lawsuit filed against McDonald’s has sparked a broader debate about transparency in how the fast-food giant markets its iconic McRib sandwich.
+Plaintiffs in the lawsuit argue that McDonald’s naming and presentation of the McRib can mislead consumers into expecting premium rib meat when the product is actually made from restructured pork shoulder and other cuts, potentially deceiving customers and prompting questions about marketing practices and transparency in the quick-service restaurant sector.
+The Food Institute notes that while the legal impact may be minimal, the case highlights ongoing consumer concerns about how limited-time products are advertised and understood by the public.